 If the IRS finds out you skipped out on making quarterly payments, they can charge you an additional underpayment penalty on the tax balance owed.

 How to Reduce Self-Employment Tax

-You can reduce self-employment taxes by increasing your business expenses and therefore decrease your business earnings.
+You can reduce self-employment taxes as an expat by increasing your business expenses and therefore decrease your business earnings.
 For business meetings and events you travel to, you can lessen your net income which will lessen the Social Security tax.